 My law firm, the Law Office of Kerrisa Chelkowski, offers excellent legal

-representation for individuals who are dealing with all types of criminal
+representation for individuals who are dealing with all types of

-defense attorney who has also
+attorney who has also

 served as a prosecutor, I bring valuable insight to my client's cases.
 Read the information